 Previous studies have shown that colonic Foxp3+ regulatory T cells (Tregs), which are anti-inflammatory subsets of CD4+ T cells that maintain immune homeostasis.
 Thus, we checked for the Tregs population in the colonic region and found that the DSS group had a significantly lower Foxp3+ Treg cell population when compared to the DSS+ RCJ group representing that RCJ could increase the T reg levels, which is crucial for immune cells as its secrets IL10, a vital anti-inflammatory cytokine.

 Further, the LPS can also cause inflammation by activating TLRs, on the macrophages present in the lamina propria.
 This, in turn, activates the NFkB pathway, NF-κB is a well-characterized, ubiquitous transcription factor and primary mediator of the inflammatory response during inflammation and increases pro-inflammatory cytokine levels TNF-α, IL6, IL-1β, and COX2 levels in these macrophages.
 Increases in TNF-α act as autocrine signaling for activation of NFkB, and an increase in IL6 causes activation of the STAT3 pathway.
 The pNFkB, TNF-α, and pSTAT3 levels were increased in the DSS group while it was significantly (p>) reduced in the case of the DSSS+ RCJ group (Figure ).
-The overall results show that RCJ treatment Discussion
+The overall results show that RCJ treatment inhibits the recruitment of immune cells and lowers the inflammation in DSS-induced colitis.

+Discussion

 Inflammatory bowel disease (IBD) in humans, including Crohn's disease and ulcerative colitis, is a complex chronically relapsing inflammatory disorder of the gastrointestinal tract.
 Current IBD treatments have poor tolerability and insufficient therapeutic efficacy, therefore, several alternative therapeutic approaches are being explored.
 Recently, a number of dietary supplements have emerged as promising interventions.
 Red cabbage contains abundant bioactive compounds such as anthocyanins, is one of the most abundant polyphenols in the human diet and has been shown to inhibit inflammatory responses in intestinal cells.
 10,12.